rsyncOSX/RsyncOSX_archived/README.md

 - [getting RsyncOSX](https://youtu.be/MrT8NzdF9dE) and installing it
   - the video also shows how to create the two local ssh certificates for password less logins to remote server
 - [adding and executing the first backup](https://youtu.be/8oe1lKgiDx8)

-### SwiftLint and SwiftFormat

-I am using [SwiftLint](https://github.com/realm/SwiftLint) as tool for writing more readable code.
-I am also using Paul Taykalo´s [swift-scripts](https://github.com/PaulTaykalo/swift-scripts) to find and delete not used code.
-Another tool is [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for formatting swift code.

-There are about 130 classes with 14,900 lines of code in RsyncOSX.

-### Compile

-To compile the code, install Xcode and open the RsyncOSX project file.
-Before compiling, open in Xcode the `RsyncOSX/General` preference page and replace with your own credentials in `Signing`, or disable Signing.

-There are two ways to compile, either utilize `make` or compile by Xcode. `make release` will compile the `RsyncOSX.app` and `make dmg` will make a dmg file to be released.
-The build of dmg files are by utilizing [andreyvit](https://github.com/andreyvit/create-dmg) script for creating dmg and [syncthing-macos](https://github.com/syncthing/syncthing-macos) setup.

 ### XCTest